 What is Pupil Premium?

 The government introduced the Pupil Premium Grant in April 2011.
-It has used pupils who are entitled to free school meals (FSM), looked after children and service children as indicators of need.
-They have provided a fixed amount of money for schools per pupil based on the number of pupils registered for FSM over a rolling six year period.
+The indicators of need are pupils who are entitled to free school meals (FSM), looked after children and the children of parents in the armed forces.
+The grant is a fixed amount of money for schools per eligible pupil.

 How is the money allocated?